Lunchbox Ideas to Get Kids Drinking More

 150ml of smoothies or fruit juices per day is recommended by the NHS, as part of a balanced diet, but remember these drinks contain higher amounts of sugar, so no more than the recommended amount.

 If you are making homemade smoothies, why not try adding tea?
-It can enhance the flavor of your smoothies and provide you with an antioxidant boost!
+It can enhance the flavour of your smoothies and provide you with an antioxidant boost!